 2. Meeting requirements

 The corporation statutes require an organizational meeting to be held after the articles of incorporation are filed, in order to complete the organization of the corporation.
 They also require board of directors’ meetings.
-The LLC statutes do not require the holding of organizational or manager meetings, although the members may require meetings to be held in their operating agreement.
+The the-llc-handbook do not require the holding of organizational or manager meetings, although the members may require meetings to be held in their operating agreement.

 In addition, every state corporation act requires a corporation to hold an annual shareholders’ meeting.
 A corporation is required to notify shareholders of the date, time, and place of each annual meeting.
 An annual meeting may be ordered by the court if the corporation fails to comply with this statutory requirement.
 LLCs are generally not required by statute to hold an annual meeting.
 However, an LLC may require meetings to be held and may impose record date, notice, quorum and other requirements in its operating agreement.
 The operating agreement may also impose penalties if the LLC fails to comply.